Frequently Asked Questions

 Critical thinking approaches in education takes many forms: whereas some schools offer coursework specifically for developing critical thinking capacities, others develop mindsets for critical thinking that is manifest in school culture.
 Others still take a subject-specific approach to embedding critical thinking into the classroom based on what critical thinking looks like in a particular domain.

 One thing is for sure, critical thinking cannot be limited to a buzzword.
 If we are going to emphasize critical thinking, we must also place a value on it, assess it, and hold students accountable.
 Student can, for example, be required to show their work, defend an opposing viewpoint, or break down topics into all its component parts.

 Teachers can leverage the Socratic method to push students’ thinking through questioning, challenging students not only to learn, but also to understand why they are learning a certain topic

 See more on our Insights for Children and Teens page for how other teachers and schools are conceptualizing and operationalizing critical thinking education.

 It is possible to develop critical thinking at home.
-Kids as young as 7 can differentiate between opinion, argument, and proof, and those who think about their thinking are shown to perform better in school.
+Kids as young as seven can differentiate between opinion, argument, and proof, and those who think about their thinking are shown to perform better in school.
 Parents can help kids learn to engage in richer forms of thoughts and to grow more comfortable with expression and argumentation of different thoughts and opinions.